gavin-hyl/cs38/cs38-final-ghua.typ

           V[i, j] = value   // update the value of the subproblem CHOICES[i, j] = k // store the choice of pairing

-RETURN BACKTRACK(CHOICES, 1, n) // backtrack to find the pairs
+P = [] // list of pairs to be returned BACKTRACK(CHOICES, 1, n) // backtrack to find the pairs and add them to P RETURN P
 ========

 =========
 BACKTRACK
 ---------
 // Input: CHOICES, a matrix of choices for each subproblem, and (i, j), the subproblem to backtrack
-// Output: P, the list of pairs for the subproblem (i, j) P = []
-IF i >= j
+// Output: added pairs to P, a global variable of list of pairs IF i < 1 OR j > n OR i >= j
-  RETURN P // base case, no characters to pair
+  RETURN      // out of bounds, do nothing
 IF CHOICES[i, j] is None
-  RETURN BACKTRACK(CHOICES, i+1, j) // do not pair the first character k = CHOICES[i, j] // the index of the character paired with b[i] append (i, k) to P // add the pair to the list extend P with BACKTRACK(CHOICES, i+1, k-1) // backtrack the first subproblem extend P with BACKTRACK(CHOICES, k+1, j) // backtrack the second subproblem RETURN P
+  BACKTRACK(CHOICES, i+1, j) // do not pair the first character RETURN k = CHOICES[i, j] // the index of the character paired with b[i] append (i, k) to P // add the pair to the list BACKTRACK(CHOICES, i+1, k-1) // backtrack the first subproblem BACKTRACK(CHOICES, k+1, j) // backtrack the second subproblem
 =========
 ```